 A short HIPAA summary is that these four rules establish strict guidelines for privacy and security controls over protected health information (PHI).
 Defined as “individually identifiable health information,” PHI or electronic PHI (ePHI) includes any demographic information, medical history, test or lab results, mental health information, insurance information or other data that identifies a client.
 However, to fully understand not only what HIPAA is but how it relates to your business, you need a brief overview of the Security Rule and Privacy Rule.

 Although similar in nature, the HIPAA Privacy Rule focuses on a person’s right to control the use of their information.
-While you need to secure it, you also need to make sure that you’re not letting anyone have accidental access to it.
+While you need to secure it, you also need to make sure that you’re not letting anyone have accidental or unauthorized access to it.

 In other words, if you’re looking to expand a software or web application to enable any of the covered entities mentioned above, then you need to be compliant with HIPAA rules.